politas/attila/README.md

-# Attila
+# Attila-Bangdash

-A content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
+A content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/), based on Attila.
 See a demo at: [attila.zutrinken.com](https://attila.zutrinken.com/)

 If you like this theme and want to support future development you can become a [financial contributor](https://paypal.me/zutrinken).